 04 Sep How to Object to a Town Planning Application

-So, you have seen an advertisement on a neighbouring property about a proposed development – what next?
+So, you live in Melbourne and have seen an advertisement on a neighbouring property about a proposed development – what next?

 The Development